rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

     rancher-<CHART_REPO>	https://releases.rancher.com/server-charts/<CHART_REPO>
     ```

-2. Remove the existing Helm Chart repository that contains your charts to install Rancher.
-This could either be `rancher-stable` or `rancher-latest` depending on what you had initially added.
+2. Remove the existing Helm Chart repository that contains your charts to install Rancher, which will either be `rancher-stable` or `rancher-latest` depending on what you had initially added.

     ```
     helm repo remove rancher-<CHART_REPO>